JarlErikMathiesen/JarlErikMathiesen/README.md

 ## Frontend Developer

 I am studying Frontend development at Noroff Vocational School.
+I have learned a lot so far, and am looking forward to learning even more.

 ### My skills
 - HTML